-Performance of a transmission security assessment includes the calculation of short circuit current to ascertain whether the circuit breakers in the system would be subject to fault levels in excess of their rated interrupting capability.
+Performance of a transmission security assessment includes the calculation of symmetrical short circuit current to ascertain whether the circuit breakers in the system would be subject to fault current levels in excess of their rated interrupting capability.
 The analysis was performed for the year 2017 reflecting the study conditions outlined in Sections 3.4, 3.5 and 3.6.
 The calculated fault levels would be constant over the second five years because no new generation or transmission is modeled in the RNA for second five years, and the methodology for fault duty calculation is not sensitive to load growth.
 The detailed results are presented in Appendix D of this report.

-Based on the study results, there are three stations owned by National Grid which could experience over-duty breakers.
+In general, fault current levels in the NYCA system decreased compared to the 2010 RNA due to major system changes including generator retirements and additional series reactors in service.
+However, there are three stations owned by National Grid which could experience over-duty breakers.
+These results are due to re-ratings of circuit breakers that have resulted in lower interrupting capabilities.
 Table 4-2 summarizes over-duty breakers at each station.
 National Grid reports that plans to make the necessary facility upgrades are in place.
 For Scriba 345 kV, breaker replacements will be completed by the end of 2012.
 For Porter 115 kV, breaker replacements will be completed in 2015.
 For Porter 230 kV, the breaker replacements will be completed in 2016.